 Kanoni and Mouse Island

 Fishing boats depart frequently from the church and go to the legendary Mouse Island, just 5 min boat ride.
 This lush green island took this name due to its tiny size.
 According to mythology, this rocky island is the ship of Ulysses that was stoned by god Poseidon.
-In the centre of the Mouse Island, there is the 13th century church of Pantokrator.
+In the center of the Mouse Island, there is the 13th-century church of Pantokrator.
 This church celebrates on August 6th with a large religious panigiri for Corfu.

 On top of the hill in Kanoni, there are two cafeterias with amazing view to the church of Vlacherna, the sea, and the Mouse Island.
 It is also very frequent that you see an airplane landing and taking off from this spot, as the airport of Corfu is right next to the church.
 Another longer passageway connects the church of Vlacherna with the opposite location of Perama.